OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/rangeslider.md

     ![](images/rangeslider-8-ss.png)

-1. To bind the new variable to the expression, double-click the expression widget, and in the **Expression Value** editor, select the variable you just have created, and click **Done**.
+1. To bind the new variable to the expression, double-click the expression widget, and in the **Expression Value** editor, select the variable you just have created, and click **Close**.

     ![](images/rangeslider-9-ss.png)